Carl Hoefkens: Return to Belgium

 On 25 August 2009, Club Brugge signed the former West Bromwich Albion's Belgian right-back on a two-year deal.
 He became captain in the season 2010–11.
 After the season ended, he signed for an extra year with the club.
 After four years and 127 appearances for the club, Hoefkens moved to Lierse in 2013, spending a season there before a move to Oostende.

 Gibraltar and retirement

 In August 2015, after his release from Oostende, Hoefkens signed for Gibraltar Premier Division side Manchester 62, who beat off competition from reigning champions Lincoln Red Imps for his signature.
 He signed undisclosed semi-professional terms for the side and aided in the development of David Ochello's young side, making his debut on 26 September in a 1–0 victory over Glacis United.
 After 19 league games and two goals, as the Red Devils of Gibraltar finished sixth in the league, he retired at the end of the 2015–16 season.

 International career

 Hoefkens played 22 times for the Belgium national team, scoring once.
 He also represented Belgium in the 1997 FIFA World Youth Championship.

 Hoefkens' one international goal came on 24 May 2006, in a friendly with Turkey in Genk.
 His last-minute goal secured a 3–3 draw.
+It was feared that Hoefkens had broken a bone in his foot in a Euro 2008 qualifier against Portugal in March 2007, however a scan revealed that there was no damage.